Personal Mythmaking Schoolwrite your memoirs, reclaim yourself

 Hi.
 I’m Janelle Hardy.
 Once upon a time, not so long ago, I thought I had life figured out.

 I was driven to earn academic degrees, raise my daughter on my own and pursue artistic and career goals that now exhaust me to even think about.
-My body was exhausted too, because I had chronic fatigue from trying to out-think all of my challenges, including creative block, exhaustion, overwhelmingly perfectionistic goals as I also endured a constant and sharply cruel self-talk process that left me feeling shredded and hateful towards myself almost all the time.
+My body was exhausted, I had chronic fatigue and I kept trying to out-think creative block, exhaustion and perfectionistic goals while enduring a sharply cruel self-talk process that left me feeling shredded and hateful towards myself.

-Personal crisis piled on top of personal crisis until the many lessons life was driving at me finally sank in, and I learned how to question what I thought about myself, I learned how to inhabit, honor and be kind to my physical body, and I learned how to work through creative block and stop expecting perfection when all my creative self wanted to do was play.
+Crisis piled on top of crisis until the many lessons life was driving at me finally sank in, and I learned how to question what I thought about myself, I learned how to inhabit, honor and be kind to my physical body, and I learned how to work through creative block and stop expecting perfection.

-I don’t live in ‘once upon a time’ anymore and I don’t think I have it all figured out, but I do have some excellent tools for feeling more joy, ease and wholeness in life, and I love sharing them.
+I don’t live in ‘once upon a time’ anymore and I don’t think I have it figured out but I do have some excellent tools for feeling more joy, ease and wholeness in life, and I love sharing them.